 After first developing sciatic nerve pain, you shouldn’t perform weight-bearing exercises for about 4 to 8 weeks.
 However, you can still include some simpler exercises in your daily routine.
 Avoid deadlifts and squats, but make sure to do aerobic activities like walking and gentle core muscle strengthening exercises, which are safe ways to complement elliptical exercises.

-Newer elliptical trainers sometimes have features like ski poles that allow for upper body conditioning and foot pedals that can move in either direction to target additional muscle groups.
-If you’re new to elliptical training, consider taking a class to learn proper techniques.
-Water-based exercises and yoga may provide similar benefits if an elliptical machine isn’t right for you.
-Report new or worsening sciatica pain to your doctor or a minimally invasive spine surgeon.
-Los Angeles spine experts are available to evaluate sciatic pain and determine the most effective plan for treatment.
+Some modern elliptical machines come with ski poles that help with upper body conditioning and foot pedals that move in either direction, which targets additional muscle groups.
+You may want to take a class to learn proper techniques if you’ve never used an elliptical machine before.
+If you determine elliptical exercises aren’t right for you, consider yoga or water-based exercises.
+If your sciatica gets worse, schedule an appointment with a minimally invasive spine surgeon.
+Los Angeles spine experts can evaluate your pain and determine the most effective plan for treatment.

-At The Spine Institute Center for Spinal Restoration, we specialize in a wide array of procedures, from spinal cord stimulation to Mobi-C disc replacement.
-Los Angeles patients can trust in Dr. Hyun Bae and his team of expert spine surgeons.
-Call 310-828-7757 today to schedule an in-person evaluation.
+At The Spine Institute, we specialize in a wide array of spinal procedures, from spinal cord stimulation to Mobi-C disc replacement.
+Los Angeles patients can trust in Dr. Hyun Bae and his team of expert spine surgeons to help them find the relief they need and deserve.
+Call us at 310-828-7757 today to schedule a consultation.